 Unfortunately there are no facilities at or near the 44th Street Station.
 That means there isn’t a taxi stand and the nearest rental car office is about a 20 minute walk through an exposed and not very welcoming area.

-While only a limited number of destinations can be reached via Valley Metro’s single rail line, it provides good coverage in the city of Phoenix itself and can be a great way to get around.
+While a limited number of destinations can be reached via Valley Metro’s single rail line, it provides good coverage in the city of Phoenix itself.
+It’s also a good way to reach parts of Tempe and Mesa.

 Several online maps show the light rail in relation to various area attractions and hotels:

-- Valley Metro has a very useful map showing the light rail route in relation to area attractions.
+- Valley Metro has very useful maps showing the light rail route in relation to area attractions.

-Of course, the train can also be used to connect to Phoenix Sky Harbor airport via the Sky Train.
+You can also use the train to get to Phoenix Sky Harbor airport via the Sky Train.
 As noted above, that connection is at the 44th Street Transit Station.

 See, it really is possible to visit Phoenix without a car!

-Valley Metro light rail trains run from approximately 4:30 am to 1:00 am, but not all stations are served for that entire time period.
-They do NOT run around the clock like the Sky Train, so always check the hours of operation for your specific stop!
+Valley Metro light rail trains run from approximately 4:30 am to 1:00 am, but that actual time varies by weekdays vs weekends.
+Valley Metro does NOT run around the clock like the Sky Train, so always check the hours of operation for your specific stop!

 When trains are running, the longest you should ever have to wait is 20 minutes.
 During peak periods, trains generally run about every 12 minutes.